 External Events and Announcements

-As you will appreciate, many events are still uncertain in light of the continuing pandemic.
-We therefore ask you to contact organisations directly for up to date information about whether events are going ahead in future or not.
+As you will appreciate, many external events may change their details at short notice.
+We therefore ask you to contact organisations directly for up to date information about whether their events are going ahead as advertised.
 Please note that the RHC cannot provide further information on these events and announcements, nor be held responsible for any inaccuracies in what is posted below.

 Kendal Historical and Archaeological Society